 Ever since early man discovered fire and cheered an end to raw meat, celebrations have united human communities in honoring momentous events, rites of passage, religious observances and more.
 Celebrating as a group bestows a sense of belonging, something crucial to human fulfillment.
 From birthdays to funerals, there is no end to the celebrations of who we are, where we came from, what we’ve done, what we worship and even who or what we’ve lost.
 Bizarre celebrations like Take it in the Ear Day (December 8) or Humiliation Day (January 6) are but a tiny sample of the thousands of opportunities Americans can seize to celebrate…well…anything.

 Which begs the question: Do we need a holiday or an observance in order to don our party hats?
 The overwhelming response from the scientific, religious, medical and spiritual communities is no!
-Celebrating our own lives on a daily basis is a way to develop an “attitude of gratitude” that can literally transform our outlook on life and our ability to more deeply enjoy what we already have.
+To celebrate life on a daily basis is a way to develop an “attitude of gratitude” that can literally transform our outlook on life and our ability to more deeply enjoy what we already have.
 In fact, Dr. Robert A. Emmons, professor of psychology at the University of California (Davis) and the founding editor-in-chief of the Journal of Positive Psychology conducted experiments to gauge how gratitude impacts human well-being.
-Along with Dr. Michael McCollough of Southern Methodist University in Dallas, TX, Emmons’ study split several hundred people into three different groups and all were instructed to keep daily journals.
+Along with Dr. Michael McCollough of Southern Methodist University in Dallas, TX, Emmons’ study split several hundred people into three different groups and all were instructed to keep daily gratitude journals.
 Group one wrote about each days’ events without assigning qualities of good or bad to their observations.
 Group two was told to write about only their unpleasant experiences.
-Group three was instructed to make a daily list of things for which they were grateful.
+Group three was instructed to make a daily list of things to be grateful for.
 The results?

 Leo Babauta, creator of the Zen Habits website offers some practical advice on cultivating the habit of being grateful.
 Many days, Babauta holds a two-to-three-minute “gratitude session” with himself.
 “I don’t do it every day, but let me tell you, on the days I do it, it makes me very happy.”
 Why should the simple act of thinking about and celebrating who and what he’s grateful for make such a big difference in his life?
 “Because,” he says, “it reminds you of the positive things in your life.
 It turns bad things into good things.”
 As an example, he cites problems at work.
 “Be grateful you have work.
 Be grateful you have challenges and that life isn’t boring.
 Be grateful that you can learn from these challenges.
 Be thankful they make you a stronger person.”
 Babauta, Emmons and others who practice the daily celebration of life offer these tips to develop a lasting habit of gratitude: